 Notes

-- It is essential to use filtered/un-chlorinated water when pickling or preserving.
-(You don’t want the bad taste of the water to affect the final product!)
+- Water: it is essential to use filtered/un-chlorinated water when pickling or preserving.

-- Please note, the nutritional information is based on the entire jar, and you will not be consuming the brine.
+- Nutritional information: is based on the entire jar, and includes the pickling brine.

 Nutrition Estimate: